 The basic protocol of introductions calls for introducing the ‘lesser-ranking’ (socially, professionally, by age or seniority) to the ‘higher-ranking’ person.
-Here are four steps.
+Here are four steps:

-- Secondly, say “I would like to introduce” or, “please meet” or, “this is,” etc.
+- Second, say “I would like to introduce” or, “please meet” or, “this is,” etc.

-A Few Examples
+Making Introductions: A Few Examples